Johnny English Reborn: Plot

 Eight years after the first film, Johnny English has been training at a monastery in Tibet to recover from the shame of a failed mission to protect the newly elected president of Mozambique, which cost him his knighthood.
-English is called back into service by new MI7 director Pamela "Pegasus" Thornton (Note: It is strongly implied that she became the new head of MI7 due to the downfall of her predecessor, the first Pegasus (played by Tim Pigott-Smith), who is said to have fallen from grace for allegedly collaborating (even if indirectly) with Pascal Sauvage (played by John Malkovich), the main antagonist of the first film, to overthrow Queen Elizabeth II.) to investigate an assassination plot of the Chinese Premier during talks with the prime minister of the United Kingdom.
+English is called back into service by Pamela "Pegasus" Thornton, (Note: It is strongly implied that she became the new head of MI7 due to the downfall of her predecessor, the first Pegasus (played by Tim Pigott-Smith), who is said to have fallen from grace for allegedly collaborating (even if indirectly) with Pascal Sauvage (played by John Malkovich), the main antagonist of the first film, to overthrow Queen Elizabeth II.)
+MI7’s new director, to investigate an assassination plot of the Chinese premier during talks with the prime minister of the United Kingdom.
 He meets fellow agent Simon Ambrose, MI7's quartermaster Patch Quartermain, and junior agent Colin Tucker, his assigned assistant.

 In Hong Kong, English finds former CIA agent Titus Fisher, who explains that he is a member of Vortex, the group responsible for sabotaging the Mozambique mission.
 Vortex holds a secret weapon unlocked by three keys, held by himself and two others.
 Fisher is killed by an elderly female assassin disguised as a cleaner, and an accomplice steals his key.
-English recovers it, but the key is stolen back by a second accomplice, disguised as a flight attendant, en route to London.
+English recovers the key, but it is stolen back by a second accomplice, disguised as a flight attendant, en route to London.
 He is humiliated in a meeting with the Foreign Secretary and Pegasus when he attempts to present the key and conspiracy.
 He compounds his disgrace by attacking Pegasus's mother at a children's party, mistaking her for the Killer Cleaner.

-Kate Sumner, MI7's resident behavioural psychologist, uses hypnosis to help English recall his suppressed memory of the Mozambique incident, revealing that another Vortex operative, former Russian KGB and renegade MI7 associate spy Artem Karlenko, is posing as millionaire Sergei Pudovkin.
+Kate Sumner, MI7's behavioural psychologist, uses hypnosis to help English recall his suppressed memory of the Mozambique incident, seeing another Vortex operative, former Russian KGB and renegade MI7 associate spy Artem Karlenko, who is posing as millionaire Sergei Pudovkin.
 English and Tucker meet Karlenko at a golf course outside London, but the Killer Cleaner critically injures him during their game.
 English and Tucker take Karlenko to a hospital by helicopter, but he dies after revealing the third key is held by a mole in MI7.